F1 Racing Championship: Gameplay

 Similar to Racing Simulation 2, the player can choose between individual races or the full season.
 F1 Racing Championship contains several playable game modes: Single, Arcade, Grand Prix (training, qualifications and warm-ups) and Time Attack.
 Another thing akin to RS 2 is the ghost mode, with an available free route choice.
 The goal is to set the best time whenever possible, helped by the artificial intelligence controlled Ghost.
 The Ghost is a transparent figure that drives the current best time, either by default, or the one set by the player previously.
 It can be helpful for new players to learn braking and acceleration points better or develop a curve driving style.
 Overall, the game features 22 drivers from 11 teams, and 16 tracks used in the 1999 Formula One World Championship.
 The multiplayer relies on local area network integration, supporting 22 players to compete simultaneously.
 A two player split screen mode is also included.

 As a sim racing game, it focuses heavily on realism, allowing the management of every vehicle parameter.
 Different cars will accordingly behave in its own way.
 The interface tries to emulate TV banners, showing the distance between the vehicles, both in front and behind.
 The opponent drivers were made to resemble their counterparts' performance from 1999, and can make more or less mistakes.
 A number of driving aids can be used, from anti-lock braking system, steering/braking aid to ideal racing line display.
 During the races, there is always a chance the player can set the vehicle on fire, or lose the control during sudden accelerations at the curves.
 The tires are subject to wearing off over the time.
-Thanks to Ubisoft having the official FIA license at the time, all stages were fully replicated from the real-life tracks, including the whole circuit layout and decorations.
+Thanks to Ubi Soft having the official FIA license at the time, all stages were fully replicated from the real-life tracks, including the whole circuit layout and decorations.

 In the PlayStation version, an offer exists between arcade and simulation, the latter being divided into two physics variants.
 In arcade, the physics are more lenient as the turning is made easier, while slamming into other vehicles doesn't inflict any damage.
 As the player passes each opponent, a specific number of points is received.
 The game rewards clean takeovers with more points.
 All tracks are slowly unlocked through separate difficulty sets.
 Once the race is decided to be played, a Free Session can be opened for testing the setup.
 A new mode, School, aims to teach the positioning and braking/acceleration points on any track available.
 It has a horizontal bar with a middle vertical line, and the closer the car gets to the braking point, the yellow bar begins to fill more.
 When it hits the line, it will change to red.